Dual-Model Adversarial Methodology

 Abstract

 PrimerField Theory was developed through nineteen years of experimental research without artificial intelligence involvement.
-The core theory was complete and stable by 2012, documented in YouTube videos that remain accurate today.
+The core theory was complete and stable by 2012, documented in three YouTube videos from 2012–2013 that remain accurate today.
 AI entered this work only in 2025—not as a theoretical collaborator but as an analytical instrument for validating documentation, enforcing constraint compliance, and stress-testing written formulations.
 This paper documents the methodology that emerged: the deliberate use of multiple large language models exhibiting different behavioral characteristics as adversarial review tools.

 Scope: This paper documents a documentation and validation methodology, not a physical theory claim.
 The validity of the method does not depend on the validity of PrimerField Theory itself.